AndrewWillacy/CUSTOMER-BEHAVIOUR-ENGAGEMENT-ANALYSIS-/README.md

 - **Cross-sectional snapshot:** No time dimension in the data; trends over time cannot be assessed
 - **Small advertising sample:** Only 292 customers were exposed to at least one advertising channel, limiting the statistical robustness of channel effectiveness conclusions
 - **Single ad exposure assumed:** The methodology assigns one channel per customer based on the last Boolean flag set — customers exposed to multiple channels are not fully accounted for
-- **The dataset represented historical behaviour only and could not fully predict future trends**
+- **The dataset represented historical behaviour only and could not fully predict future trends:** Insufficient data
-- **Several low-volume geographic markets limited comparative analysis reliability**
+- **Several low-volume geographic markets limited comparative analysis reliability:** Montenegro significantly small than Spain or Germany
-- **Customer lifetime value and retention metrics were unavailable**
+- **Customer lifetime value and retention metrics were unavailable:** Not available in the data

 Despite these limitations, the dataset was sufficiently robust to identify clear behavioural and commercial trends.